-The Washington Institute Internship experience is offered at Central Penn College through an articulation agreement between the two institutions.
-The program is performed in Washington D.C. and students pick from one of four programs: Capital Experience, Embassy and Diplomatic Scholars, International Business School (IBS), or Go Green (Environmental).
-This highly competitive structured program includes an on-the-job educational experience coupled with two academic courses/seminars in theory and practice.
+The Washington Institute Internship experience is offered through an articulation agreement between the Washington Institute and Central Penn College.
+The program is performed in Washington, D.C. where students complete an internship in a professional setting such as federal agencies, congressional offices, embassies, businesses and a verity of nonprofit and advocacy organizations.
+This highly competitive structured program includes an on-the-job educational experience coupled with two academic courses and seminars in theory and practice.
 This hands-on opportunity allows students to apply, analyze, synthesize, and evaluate the knowledge and skills learned in the classroom to the working environment of our national government.
-It is applicable to all major fields of study.